-Languages Other Than English (LOTE) - Japanese/French/Chinese
+Languages Other Than English (LOTE) -Chinese

-LOTE offered at Brighton Grammar Junior School is Japanese (Prep -2), French (Year 3-4) and Chinese (Year 5 and 6).
+LOTE offered at Brighton Grammar Junior School is Chinese (Prep - Year 6).

-These languages are taught against a cultural backdrop where emphasis is placed on learning about Japanese/French/Chinese society and its culture, adding impetus to language development.
+Chinese is taught against a cultural backdrop where emphasis is placed on learning about Chinese society and its culture, adding impetus to language development.